analogdevicesinc/doctools/docs/docs_guidelines.rst

 (e.g. ``hdl_2023_r2``).
 A scenario where it is recommended to provide the branch is when linking others repositories.

+They type field is also optional and the values are:

+* *gui*: To view rendered on the Git server web GUI [default].
+* *raw*: To download/view as raw.

 The text field is optional and will be filled with the full path.